Hopf bimodules for bialgebroids: Introduction

 A {\em Hopf bimodule} or {\em tetramodule} is then an $\Ae$-bimodule that is, similar to the Hopf algebra case, simultaneously a Hopf module in all possible four different senses, see the equally new Definition \ref{tetra}.
 For this, no Hopf structure or antipode of any kind is needed.

 Next, we recapitulate the definition of what we call a (left or right) Hopf-Galois comodule of which the definition appeared in \cite{Che:ITFLHLB} before.
 These are (right or left) comodules endowed with a certain invertible Hopf-Galois, or canonical map, that is, comodules which bear a sort of Hopf structure themselves, see Definition \ref{minestra} for more precise information.
 This notion allows us to compactly formulate a {\em Fundamental} (or {\em Structure}) {\em Theorem} for Hopf modules in the bialgebroid setting, that is, any Hopf module can be constructed (in a ``free'' way) from its coinvariants.
-In analogy to the Hopf algebra case in \cite{Schau:HMAYDM}, this is the base of the stronger statement that the category of Hopf bimodules is equivalent to that of Yetter-Drinfel'd modules, which, in turn, is equivalent (see \cite[Prop.~4.4]{Schau:DADOQGHA}) to the category given by the (weak right) monoidal centre in the category ${}_U \cM$ of left $U$-modules.
-In Theorems \ref{spinoza} \& \ref{rhodia}, we prove (see the main text for all notation and details):
+In analogy to the Hopf algebra case in \cite{Schau:HMAYDM}, this is the base of the stronger statement that the category of Hopf bimodules is equivalent to that of Yetter-Drinfel'd modules, which, in turn, is equivalent (see \cite[Prop.~4.4]{Schau:DADOQGHA}) to the category given by the (right weak) monoidal centre in the category ${}_U \cM$ of left $U$-modules, or, alternatively, to the category given by the (left weak) monoidal centre in the category $\cM^U$ of right $U$-comodules, as we prove in Proposition \ref{endlichwaermerjetzt?}.
+In Theorems \ref{spinoza} \& \ref{rhodia}, we prove (see the main text for notation and details):

-\begin{theorem*} Let $(U,A)$ be a right Hopf algebroid, that is, a left bialgebroid endowed with a (certain) invertible Hopf-Galois map, and let the right $A$-module $U_\ract$ be projective. \begin{enumerate} \compactlist{50} \item Then the functors between the category of left-right Hopf modules and left $A$-modules
+\begin{theorem*} Let $(U,A)$ be a right Hopf algebroid, that is, a left bialgebroid endowed with a (certain) invertible Hopf-Galois map, and let the right $A$-module $U_\ract$ be flat. \begin{enumerate} \compactlist{50} \item Then the functors between the category of right-left Hopf modules and left $A$-modules

 are mutually adjoint and establish an equivalence of categories. \item The same functors can also be defined between the category of Hopf bimodules and that of (left-right) Yetter-Drinfel'd modules such that